 The consultant and students in general identified four areas as potential market trade areas based on population; average income of residents; and proximity to major highways.
-These included The Town and City of Tonawanda, Town of Amherst (West), Central Cheektowaga, and the South Towns (South Buffalo, Blasdel, and Northern Hamburg.
+These included The Town and City of Tonawanda, Town of Amherst (West), Central Cheektowaga, and the South Towns (South Buffalo, Blasdell, and Northern Hamburg).

 The Task Force engaged a real estate broker to search the WNY market to see if there are any workable options to satisfy our ReStore needs in any of the various market trade areas focusing first on North Buffalo and the Tonawandas and then any other potential locations in the three other areas.

 She came up with 17 possible sites.
-The Task evaluation of the properties (See Exhibit D)
+The Task Force visited 5 sites using an evaluation sheet to consistently rank each of the properties and a summary report was created.

-The location which scored the highest points was run through a financial and SWOT analysis (See Exhibit E).
-Results indicate …… {I don’t have the ability to create all of this information but in my 6/8 e-mail gave an estimate of $225,000 per annum as the occupancy cost which you can use as long as you caution that this is not an official proposal by the landlord and a number of the components are estimates not actual – I have included a rough profit and loss impact in my alternate Summary Findings to Date at the end}
+The location which scored the highest points was run through a financial analysis.
+(See Exhibit B).

 How many ReStores the Buffalo and Erie County market can support